Made in America Since 1911

 Mr. Leonard utilized a bi-metal coil as his thermostat to temper hot and cold water to attain a desired output.
 Thus, the first Leonard thermostatic mixing valve was created to temper water in barber shops.
 Leonard was also very concerned with the well being of the infirmed and the very young, and he thereafter used his mixing valve technology to control water temperature for critical hospital and health care facilities.

 Since this initial development by Mr. Leonard, his successors in the Wilcox family have been devoted to supplying quality mixing valves for numerous commercial applications.
 Leonard Valve has evolved using the same core principles and modern technologies that were the staple of the company when it was formed.
-Today we supply high/low master mixers, complete water tempering systems, emergency mixing valves, and shower valves, along with a myriad of other valve products to meet the stringent demands of today's commercial buildings.
+Today we supply a full line up of electronic mixing valves, high/low master mixers, complete water tempering systems, emergency mixing valves, and shower valves, along with a myriad of other valve products to meet the stringent demands of today's commercial buildings for all water applications.